 In 1991, I started an espresso catering business, the first of its kind in Kitsap County.
 I catered large events from rock concerts to all-breed dog shows.
 I loved it!
 In 2005, I began my real estate career with Windermere Real Estate and sold my catering business after over 17 years of ownership and operation.

 Real estate is a perfect career for me.
 Not only do I enjoy sharing how wonderful Kitsap County is, from its beauty and quiet-living to its outdoor activities and close proximity to Seattle, I truly love working with homebuyers and sellers, guiding them through the selling/purchasing process.

 I am a great listener and communicator and will take the time to insure you understand every step of the process and are guided in making the important decisions in buying and selling your home.
 When you choose to work with me, I will be there for you.

 When I am not working to help you sell your home or helping you find your dream home I enjoy volunteering for our local blood drives and food kitchens and getting outside to take advantage everything this county has to offer.
 My passions are boating, hiking, biking, gardening, traveling, photography and cooking (especially baking pies!)

 After 17 years specializing in waterfront and water view real estate, I’ve retired from active real estate sales.
 But I’m still available to help you locate the best real estate broker to help you outside the area that my business partner Mary Richards covers.

-Now my wife and I live where every day feels like a walk in the park.
-We left a hectic corporate life in the Greater Seattle area in 1999 to move to a home we helped design and build on Hood Canal near Port Ludlow.
+I’ll also be working in the background with Mary when my experience can be of value.
+My wife and I live in a home we helped design and build on Hood Canal near Port Ludlow.
 Owning waterfront property gives me ongoing experience with the issues unique to waterfront like bank stability, setbacks, and erosion protection.